 “The workouts are brutal.
 It’s like the coaches are testing our physical limits,” Nathan Willis (‘18) said.

-The boys also are given occasional open gyms to not only keep their bodies in shape, but keep their basketball skills sharp.
-The players enjoy the open gym sessions, but realize there is more to do than just the occasional open gym workout.
+The boys also are given occasional open gyms to not only keep their bodies in shape but keep their basketball skills sharp.
+The players enjoy the open gym sessions but realize there is more to do than just the occasional open gym workout.
 Both the conditioning and the open gyms last around two hours and occur on weekdays in the fall.
 The girls’ basketball team has a similar preseason schedule to the boys.
-During the fall, the girls team is offered open gym scrimmages on Tuesdays and Thursdays.
+During the fall, the girls’ team is offered open gym scrimmages on Tuesdays and Thursdays.
 This is open to all athletes hoping to try out for the team as well as returning players..
-Similar to the boys, the girls team is also offered conditioning and weightlifting if they are not on a fall sport team.
+Similar to the boys, the girls’ team is also offered conditioning and weightlifting if they are not on a fall sports team.

 Co-team captain Chelsea Fan (‘18) said, “Most of our players play club volleyball during our offseason from school.”

-In the end, most sports have strictly regulated offseason schedules, but the outside work the players put in puts athletes in the best shape for the upcoming season.
-The teams must maintain their skills at peak performance before the season begins, while staying safe from breaking any CCS rules.
+In the end, most sports have strictly regulated offseason schedules, but the outside work that the players invest puts athletes in the best shape for the upcoming season.
+The teams must maintain their skills at peak performance before the season begins, all while staying safe from breaking any CCS rules.